Rodielm/sgnw/README.md

 ## TODO Backend

-- [ ] Security
+- [ ] Security(add different restrictions some services as admin, user and app)
 - [x] Crud User
 - [x] Crud Roles
 - [x] Crud Grupos
 - [x] Crud App
 - [x] Crud Lang
 - [x] Post Notifications (notification, notifyuser)
-- [ ] Update Notification Status (read, new, erased) ... has to verify if the notification can be completely erased (all active users have erased it)
+- [x] Update Notification Status (read, new, erased) ... has to verify if the notification can be completely erased (all active users have erased it)
 - [x] Login Back
 - [ ] Configurations filter user
 - [x] Get Notifications by user
 - [ ] Post Notification to Email